fperf/fperf/docs/quickstart.md

 ```

 ## Run benchmark
-`fperf` in fact is a performance benchmark framework, you can use it to develope your own performance benchmark tools.
+`fperf` in fact is a performance benchmark framework, you can use it to develop your own performance benchmark tools.
 It has some demo implementation builtin including `http_testing` and `grpc_testing`.
 We will take the `http_testing` to
 demonstrate how to use `fperf`